Respect for Human Rights and the Development of Diversity

 Basic Policy on Respect for Human Rights and the Development of Diversity

-Within the MCC Group, all employees shall respect one an other’s diverse individuality and values, including nationality, race, religious beliefs, age, gender, sexual orientation and disability or lack thereof, and together fulfill the Group’s corporate social responsibility.
-Building on this foundation, we aim to enable every individual in the Group to develop their abilities to the fullest.
+Within the MCC Group, all employees shall respect one another’s diverse individuality and values, including nationality, race, religious beliefs, age, gender, gender identity, sexual orientation and disability or lack thereof.
+In this way, we aim to enable every individual to develop their abilities to the fullest and to achieve sustainable growth by creating new value for society.

 Respect for Human Rights

-To promote respect for human rights and diversity on a company-wide basis, we have established the Human Rights and Diversity Development Committee, chaired by the supervising officer in charge of Human Resources and comprising the chief operating officer of each business domain and corporate function domains.
+To promote respect for human rights and diversity on a company-wide basis, we have established the Human Rights and Diversity Development Committee, chaired by the President and comprising the chief operating officer of each business domain and corporate function domains.
 The members of this committee regularly monitor performance and discuss new initiatives as they implement PDCA cycles.

 Respect for Human Rights

 In addition to implementing the necessary employee education to ensure respect for individual dignity and rights, MCC forbids child labor and forced labor and strives to maintain proper working conditions.
 Through these efforts, MCC seeks to fulfill its corporate social responsibility to ensure that the rights of all its stakeholders are respected.
-We are now preparing to create a human rights due diligence system based on the United Nations Guiding Principles on Business and Human Rights.
+We have also begun to create a human rights due diligence system based on the United Nations Guiding Principles on Business and Human Rights.
+Currently, we are preparing to publish an MCC Group human rights policy.

 Within the company, we maintain systems for dealing with human rights issues appropriately.
 Specifically, we are implementing a variety of educational and other initiatives, including rank-specific training and e-learning, aimed at deepening awareness and knowledge of human rights.
 In addition, we are promulgating a clear message of zero tolerance for harassment while working to improve awareness and mindsets.
 At each plant, we have appointed harassment counselors, to whom employees can go to seek help or guidance related to harassment or human rights issues.